mvolkmann/MyUnixEnv/notes/Go03-Syntax.md

 including files, network connections, in-memory buffers, and more.

-The `io.Reader` interface defines a `Read` method that takes a byte slice and returns the number of bytes read and an error.
+The `io.Reader` interface defines a `Read` method that takes a byte slice to hold the data read.
+It returns the number of bytes read and an error description.

-The `io.Writer` interface defines a `Write` method that takes a byte slice and returns the number of bytes written and an error.
+The `io.Writer` interface defines a `Write` method that takes a byte slice containing the data to be written.
+It returns the number of bytes written and an error description.

 #### Nested Interfaces